application-research/delta-dm/api/api.md

 {
   name: "dataset-name" // Name / slug that identifies the dataset.
 Must be unique!
   replication_quota: 6 // Max.
 Number of replications that can be made
-  length: 540 // Deal length, in days
+  duration: 540 // Deal length, in days
   wallet: "f1xxx" // Wallet to be used for datacap or payment
   unsealed: true // Whether unsealed copies should be created or not
   indexed: true // Whether dataset should be announced to indexer or not